 Although the concepts of random networks have been used and well studied over the last several decades, efficient algorithms to generate the networks were not available until recently.
-The first efficient sequential algorithm to generate Erdős-Rényi and Barabási-Albert networks was proposed in [7].
-A distributed memory-based algorithm to generate preferential attachment networks was proposed in [13].
+The first efficient sequential algorithm to generate Erdős-Rényi and Barabási-Albert networks was proposed in [9].
+A distributed-memory-based algorithm to generate preferential attachment networks was proposed in [26].
 However, their algorithm was not exact, rather an approximate algorithm and required manually adjusting several control parameters.
-The first exact distributed memory- based parallel algorithm using the copy model was proposed in [8].
-Another distributed memory-based parallel algorithm using the Barabási-Albert model was proposed in [14, 15].
+The first exact distributed-memory-based parallel algorithm using the copy model was proposed in [4].
+Another distributed-memory-based parallel algorithm using the Barabási-Albert model was proposed in [22, 24].
 However, instead of using pseudorandom number generators, they used hash functions to generate the networks.
-A shared- memory-based parallel algorithm using the copy model was proposed in [11].
-A GPU-based algorithm for generating Erdős-Rényi networks was presented in [16].
-Another GPU- based algorithm for generating networks using the small- world model [17] was presented in [18].
-However, no GPU- based algorithm exists for the preferential attachment model.
+A shared-memory-based parallel algorithm using the copy model was proposed in [7].